Cables97/product-configurator/README.md

     candles : {
       id:"candles",                                                 //id is the same as the object name.
 This is what controls navigation
       name: "Candles",
-      img: "/images/icons/sizes.svg" ,                              // 48px x 48px for best fit
+      img: "/images/icons/sizes.svg" ,                              // 48px<sup>2<sup for best fit
       options1:{                                                    //Every section can have multiple sub-sections.
         name: "Candle Style",                                       //Subsection Name
         list:[
-          { id:"small",  name:"Small Candle", icon:"...", cost: 10 },   //These are the difference choices that someone might have in each section.
+          { id:"small",  name:"Small Candle", icon:"...", cost: 10 },   //These are the different choices that someone might have in each section.
           { id:"wide", name:"Wide Candle", icon:...", cost: 20,  },
           { id:"tall", name:"Tall Candle", icon:...", cost: 30 },
         ],